 Most modern mind mapping tools support real-time collaboration.
 Miro, Mural, MindMeister, Coggle, and Storyflow all let multiple users edit simultaneously with live cursors and updates.
 Desktop-focused tools like XMind and MindNode have weaker collaboration features, often limited to sharing static files or basic cloud sync.
 If collaboration is central to your workflow, prioritize browser-based tools built for team use.

-It depends on how you think.
-If your ideas naturally flow in lists and paragraphs, a notes app may be enough.
-But if you find yourself drawing diagrams on paper, connecting concepts with arrows, or feeling constrained by linear documents, mind mapping software matches how your brain already works.
+You need mind mapping software if you think in connections rather than lists; a notes app is enough if your ideas flow naturally in paragraphs.
+If you find yourself drawing diagrams on paper, connecting concepts with arrows, or feeling constrained by linear documents, mind mapping software matches how your brain already works.
 Visual thinkers consistently report that mind maps help them see connections and generate ideas that linear notes miss.

 Choosing the best mind mapping software comes down to how you think and what you need the tool to do.
 After testing 12 leading mind mapping tools, here's our final recommendation:

-If you want AI that genuinely helps you develop ideas—not just generate bullet points—Storyflow is the clear choice.
-Its contextual AI understands your entire workspace, and its Tactics system provides expert frameworks that let you learn and create simultaneously instead of studying theory first and struggling to apply it later.
+If you want AI that genuinely helps you develop ideas - not just generate bullet points - Storyflow is the clear choice.
+Its AI reads your whole board as context (plus up to 1 Tactic and 3 documents you @-mention), and its Tactics system provides expert frameworks that let you learn and create simultaneously instead of studying theory first and struggling to apply it later.
 The card system structures information in ways AI can meaningfully work with, transforming abstract ideas into actionable components.
 For creators, strategists, and anyone tired of shallow AI features, it's the most capable option available.

 If your priority is team collaboration for workshops and retrospectives, Miro remains the industry standard.
 Its AI won't impress you, but its real-time collaboration and template library are unmatched.